-The section entitled "Certificate Installation and Validation" in [CC-Guide] explains that the TOE treats all OCSPrelated failures as a failure to authenticate the peer device's certificate.
+This section also explains that the TOE treats all OCSP-related failures as a failure to authenticate the peer device's certificate.

 This section also states that the TOE must be configured to have the proper network access to reach the OSCP responder, and configured with an accurate time in order to ensure the OCSP responses are valid.